GriffinLiang/vrd-dsr/README.md

 * CUDA_VISIBLE_DEVICES=0 python train.py --dataset vrd --name VRD_RANK --epochs 10 --print-freq 500 --model_type RANK_IM

 * This project contains all training and testing code for predicate detection.
 For relationship detection, our proposed pipeline contains two stages.
 The first stage is object detection and not included in this project.
-To achieve this, you may refer to some other projects such as [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn) and [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+I am trying to release the code ASAP.
+Before that, you may refer to some other projects such as [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn) and [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).

 ## Citation